kschuler/guide/guidelines/documentation.md

 ### How we use Asana

-Asana allows you to organize tasks into boards \(kind of like [Trello](https://trello.com/)\) or as lists like any standard to do list application.
+Asana allows you to organize tasks into boards \(kind of like [Trello](https://trello.com/)\) or as lists like any standard to-do list application.
 Further you can cross list a task so that it appears in more than one project.
 We make use of the boards feature for a high level overview of currently running experiments and writing projects.
 Each experiment or publication is then cross-listed to an Index page for a collection of experiments so that we can see all of the experiments that have been done within a given genre, and all of the publications that have been written in that genre.

 As mentioned above, Asana also allows for chat functionality \(kind of like [Slack](https://slack.com)\).
 You can chat with team members about a specific task or start a conversation about a more general project.
 All chats are searchable and are stored right with the task or project they were initiated in.
 Anytime someone chats, I am also notified by email and can respond right from my email.
 Email responses are also saved in the Asana chat.